DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv20 App - Fixed an issue in the Bank Account Reconciliation Statement - Test report where O/S Lodgement Entries were not printing.

+### 3.6.2.0

+#### Enhancements

+- BCv14 App - An option was added to the Sales Invoice to show a Confirmed Paid stamp on fully paid Sales Invoices.

 ### 3.6.1

 #### Bug Fixes